flatironinstitute/CryoLike/docs/source/usage/imageSettings.rst

+The `resolution_factor` determines the maximum frequency in the Fourier polar grid up to which the cross-correlation and likelihood computations will be performed.
+If the `resolution_factor=1`,
+the template will be represented in full resolution up to the Nyquist frequency (set at 1/4 the number of voxels per dimension in the input 3D volume).
+Setting the resolution factor to 0.5 will result in half resolution, but represent the templates up to double the Nyquist frequency.

-The `resolution_factor` determines the maximum frequency in the Fourier polar grid up to which the cross-correlation and likelihood computations will be performed. `resolution_factor=1` performs calculations up to Nyqst (2 * ``pixel_size``) The maximum frequency radius is  the *resolution_factor/Nyqst*, and therefore a lower ``resolution_factor`` implies a lower frequency up to which to perform the calculation.
+The maximum frequency radius is the *resolution_factor/Nyqst*, and therefore a lower ``resolution_factor`` implies a lower frequency up to which to perform the calculation.

-Note that, since each Template is the 2D projection from a specific angle, the number of viewing angles should match the number of Templates in the Templates file.
+Note that, since each Template is the 2D projection of a 3D form from a specific angle, the number of viewing angles should match the number of Templates in a Templates file.

 The remaining fields are required only for interpreting PDB models (not maps) and will be ignored otherwise.
 Note that